MisterNoNameLP/SDLA/README.md

 - The formatting in the generated `.xml` files is completely messed up.

 - Some trucks causing crashes at building.
-These have to be remove before.
+These have to be removed before.
 Known trucks are:
   - zikz_566a
   - step_310e